Search URJ.org and the other Reform websites:

 A journey is not one singular event, but a compilation of experiences that constitutes parts of a whole.
 Each piece is its own adventure, contributing to the whole.

 The end is near.
 When we wake up on November 9th, it will be over.
 And what happens then?
 We get up and go to work.

 Like Joseph’s brothers did to him, Germany once did unspeakable evil to the Jews.

 In this week's Torah portion, R'eih, we read one of the most categorical words in the Bible: אפס efes, as in z

 My understanding of Torah commands me to distance myself from fanaticism of any stripe.

 I'm in one of those places: stuck, prickly, at the very edge of letting go, trembling with the effort to not tip over the edge into the abyss of the unknown, desperate to take that final leap of fa

 Want to explore Reform Judaism but have no in-person opportunities to study?
 This class is for you!
-Register now.